zpeters/md-advanced-tables/README.md

-# markdown-table-editor kernel
+# Markdown Advanced Tables

-The text editor independent part of [atom-markdown-table-editor][atom-mte].
+This library can be used by any text editor to enable formatting and Excel-style navigation to Markdown tables.

 **Note:** This was originally created by [@susisu](https://github.com/susisu).
-*This fork is intended to convert the project to Typescript and start adding *additional functionality such as table sorting, and possibly even basic *spreadsheet capabilities.
+This fork is intended to convert the project to Typescript and start adding additional functionality such as table sorting, and possibly even basic spreadsheet capabilities.

 ![demo](https://github.com/susisu/markdown-table-editor/wiki/images/demo.gif)